 On April 3, 2008, Iberdrola, S.A. and ARHI (formerly ScottishPower Holdings, Inc.), entered into the Guarantee and Support Agreement (guarantee and support agreement), which was amended on April 1, 2010 and April 1, 2015.
 Pursuant to the guarantee and support agreement, if ARHI is unable to meet its obligations set forth in a guarantee issued by ARHI or to meet its obligations to pay interest, principal or premium, if any, on any of its indebtedness for money borrowed, Iberdrola, S.A. guarantees to make payment of any such unpaid obligations, subject to certain limitations.
-In consideration for Iberdrola, S.A. undertaking its obligations under the guarantee and support agreement, ARHI agreed to pay to Iberdrola, S.A., after the end of each fiscal year of ARHI during the term of the guarantee and support agreement, an amount in cash equal to the product obtained by multiplying (a) the sum of the aggregate face value of obligations of ARHI relating to guarantees issued by ARHI in connection with any commodities trading agreement used in the United States with respect to energy, fuels, environmental commodities and derivatives markets and the aggregate exposure of ARHI to any obligations associated with guarantees issued to support structured transactions for which Iberdrola, S.A. provided any support pursuant to the guarantee and support agreement during the preceding fiscal year of ARHI, times (b) the guarantee fee.
+In consideration for Iberdrola, S.A. undertaking its obligations under the guarantee and support agreement, ARHI agreed to pay to Iberdrola, S.A., after the end of each fiscal year of ARHI during the term of the guarantee and support agreement, an amount in cash equal to the product obtained by multiplying (a) the sum of the aggregate face value of obligations of ARHI relating to guarantees issued by ARHI in connection with any commodities trading arrangement consummated between any Iberdrola, S.A. subsidiary and a trading counterparty pursuant to a master trading agreement used in the United States with respect to energy, fuels, environmental commodities and derivatives markets and the aggregate exposure of ARHI to any obligations associated with guarantees issued to support structured transactions for which Iberdrola, S.A. provided any support pursuant to the guarantee and support agreement during the preceding fiscal year of ARHI, times (b) the guarantee fee.